RighteousNwariwe/Righteous074/README.md

 - 👋 Hi, I’m Righteous.
-An inspiring cybersecurity analyst who shall change the world 1 c0de at a time.
+An inspiring cybersecurity enthusiast who shall change the world 1 c0de at a time.
-- I enjoy breaking a system up into smaller components so i can learn the little intricacies that makes system what it is,I’m also interested in devloping inovative websites and programs.
+- I enjoy breaking a system up into smaller components so I can learn the little intricacies that make a system what it is.
+I’m also interested in developing innovative websites and programs.
-- 🌱 I’m currently studying a Bachelor of science in Information Technology.
+- 🌱 I’m currently studying a Bachelor of Science in Information Technology.
 - 📫 You can contact me through righteousonyedi@gmail.com  or at 0680022727.
 - As an ambitious Information Technology student, I bring a strong foundation in programming languages such as Python, C#, HTML, CSS,  and Java.
 My expertise lies particularly in C# and web technologies (HTML and CSS).
 I have successfully applied these skills in various projects and coursework.